kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 }
 ```

 The metadata conversion impressed me even more.
-I asked Cursor to "Migrate the date field and add descriptions for the blog posts" and here's what it came up with:
+I asked Cursor to "Migrate the date field and add descriptions for the blog posts" and it delivered:

 Before: